 3D printing could help kids simultaneously learn more about technology and expand their creative skills.

-Using entertainment to help young people get to grips with technology is a key way to integrate innovative technology into future generations.
+Spotted: Using entertainment to help young people get to grips with technology is a key way to integrate innovative technology into future generations.
 Springwise has already spotted two toy innovations that incorporate technology into games, such as this smart connected cube or a coding kit for children.
-An American company has now taken this concept to another level with a 3D printer where children can create their own objects.
+An American company has now taken this concept to another level with a 3D printer that allows children to create their own objects.

 Toybox aims to encourage creativity in kids by allowing them to design and print their own ideas.
 Its simple one-touch technology design means that users can start without any prior knowledge.
 With a huge catalogue of various options, kids can choose from a range of products.
 Opportunities range from small action figures to musical instruments, from building blocks to jewellery.
 These ready-made designs are also optimised to reduce printing time and ensure detailed prints at a resolution of 200 microns.

-Apps then also provide young users with the opportunity to design their own toys or objects.
-Users can then easily store their own unique creations in the Toybox cloud to share with friends and family or print at a later date.
+The app then provides young users with the opportunity to design their own toys or objects.
+Users can easily store their own unique creations in the Toybox cloud to share with friends and family or print at a later date.
 The long-life of the printer means that one purchase can potentially produce dozens of toys.
 With an emphasis on ease and affordability, the only replaceable component is non-toxic and biodegradable printer ink.
 The ink comes in a wide range of colours to allow for greater creativity.